lbeder/slowkey/README.md

   -l, --length <LENGTH>
           Length of the derived result (must be greater than 10 and lesser than or equal to 128) [default: 32] --base64
-          Output the result in Base64 (in addition to hex) --base58
+          Show the result in Base64 (in addition to hex) --base58
-          Output the result in Base58 (in addition to hex) --output <OUTPUT>
+          Show the result in Base58 (in addition to hex) --output <OUTPUT>
           Optional path for storing the encrypted output --scrypt-n <SCRYPT_N>